dom-j/GCP-Microservice-DeploymentonKubernetes/README.md

 ### 4.1.
 Step 1: Set up the GCP project

+- Create a new project in GCP
+- Create a service account with the required permissions (e.g. Storage Admin, Kubernetes Engine Admin, Artifact Registry Admin, Service Account User)
+  -Add a key to the service account and download the JSON file
+- Enable the necessary APIs: Cloud SQL Admin API, Kubernetes Engine API, Artifact Registry API, IAM Service Account Credentials API
+- Create the Terraform files:
+    ```
+    provider.tf - GCP provider configuration
+    variables.tf - Input variables for the Terraform configuration
+    main.tf - Terraform configuration for creating the Cloud SQL instance, database, and user
+    terraform.tfvars - Variable values for the Terraform configuration
+    ```
+**NOTE:** Make sure to include sensitive information in your gitignore file and do not expose them in the main code or in GitHub.

+- Run `terraform init` to initialize the Terraform configuration
+- Run `terraform plan` to view the resources that will be created
+- Run `terraform apply` to create the Cloud SQL instance, database, and user

 ### 4.2.
 Step 2: Python Flask Microservice

+- Build a simple Python Flask microservice (using Terraform) that retrieves the current date/time from a Cloud SQL database

+  - **sample-app.py:** Python Flask code for the microservice

 ### 4.3.
 Step 3: Dockerfile and the docker image